Learn how governments use internal controls to protect their money.

 - For more details about the course, please click on the downloadable files titled, How It Works, and Frequently Asked Questions

 $50 (US Funds) – One-Month Extension (Only one extension is granted per participant)

 Prepayment is required to be registered.
 Prices listed are per person.
 Prices are subject to change.

 The Georgia Center will gladly issue full refunds for cancellations received in writing prior to the release of course access information.
 You may cancel your enrollment at any time during the course and receive a refund less a $50 administrative fee, provided that you have not accessed the online course material at all.
 During the first 10 days of your course, if you have not completed any course work, you may opt for a one-time transfer of your enrollment to another student for a fee of $50; the new student (i.e., substitute) would have up one month from the transfer date to complete the course.
-Written requests should be sent to student [at] georgiacenter [dot] uga [dot] edu.
+Written requests should be sent to email@example.com.

-- The University of Georgia will award .6 Continuing Education Units (CEUs) or 6 Continuing Education units (CEs) upon successful completion of Internal Controls: Accounts Receivable and Cash Receipts.
+- The University of Georgia will award 0.6 Continuing Education Units (CEU) or 7.2 CPEs upon successful completion of this course.

 Certification or Licensure Information:

 This course qualifies as an elective in the completion of and the maintenance of the Local Finance Officer Certification Program for local government personnel in the State of Georgia.
 This course could also qualify for continuing professional education requirements for CPAs.